Convert VHS/VHS-C Tapes & Mini-DVDs to Digital Files Of DVDs or USB Flash Drives

 Do you have a box full of VHS, VHS-C, mini-DVDs, or DVDs that contain a host of memories ranging from your wedding day to your children's little league games?

-Sweeney Enterprises LLC can now transfer your VHS, VHS-C, mini-DVDs, and regular size DVDs of memories into digital files such as DVDs or USB Flash Drives.
-Unfortunately, Sweeney Enterprises LLC is not able to digitally transfer 8mm video cassette tapes.
+Sweeney Enterprises LLC can convert your VHS, VHS-C, mini-DVDs, and regular size DVDs of memories into digital files such as DVDs or USB Flash Drives.
+Unfortunately, Sweeney Enterprises LLC is unable to digitally transfer 8mm video cassette tapes.

-Please download the price list/order form by clicking on the photo to the right of the video.
+First of all, download our price list/order form by clicking on the image below.

-Let Sweeney Enterprises LLC preserve your memorable moments for years to come by transferring your outdated VHS, VHS-C, mini-DVDs, or regular size DVDs into digital files as DVDs or USB Flash Drives.
+Sweeney Enterprises LLC can preserve your memorable moments for years to come.
+Secondly, let Sweeney Enterprises LLC transfer your outdated VHS, VHS-C, mini-DVDs, or regular size DVDs into digital files as DVDs or USB Flash Drives.

 Please click on the icon below to download the price list/order form to transfer your VHS tapes to digital files such as DVD/USB Flash Drive.

 Several Elmira-Corning, New York residents currently utilize Sweeney Enterprises LLC's VHS tape transfer service.
 However, Sweeney Enterprises LLC is not only a local business.
 Sweeney Enterprises LLC has also assisted individuals and businesses from across the country in saving their VHS tape memories digitally converted to DVDs or USB flash drives.

 - California - Oklahoma

 - Illinois - Texas